camaraproject/Governance/ProjectStructureAndRoles.md

 **Sub Projects**

 The CAMARA Project is organized primarily into Sub Projects.
-Each Sub Project is comprised of Project participants from multiple companies and organizations, with a common purpose of advancing the Sub Project with respect to a specific Service API topic, for example ‘quality on demand’ or ‘localization’.
+Each Sub Project is composed of Project participants from multiple companies and organizations, with a common purpose of advancing the Sub Project with respect to a specific Service API topic, for example ‘quality on demand’ or ‘localization’.
 Our goal is to enable distributed decision making and code ownership.
 This will be done by providing focused forums for getting work done, making decisions, and onboarding new Contributors.

-Each Sub Project is documented in one lead repository for the API definition and the API documentation, and optionally in an additional repository for each provider implementation (API code of the transformation function Northbound --> Southbound) for that API.
-The provider implementation repositories have the same name as the lead repository but with suffix _-PI§x§_.
+Each Sub Project is documented in one lead repository for the API definition and the API documentation, and optionally in additional repositories for each provider implementation (API code of the transformation function Northbound --> Southbound) for that API.
+Provider implementation repositories have the same name as the lead repository but with suffix _-PI§x§_.

 Each Sub Project lead repository must have a README.MD file (with a description of the Sub Project), a CODEOWNERS and a MAINTAINERS.MD file.
 A Sub Project (lead repository) should have at least one Maintainer.
 Ideally a Sub Project is managed by two or more Maintainers, depending on the size and scope of the Sub Project.
 Here, the responsibilities must be clearly agreed upon between all of the Maintainers.
 This includes coordinating who is responsible for which issues and pull requests.
 The Contributors to a Sub Project are recorded by the mechanisms of GitHub in the Sub Project’s repositories.
 Each Contributor, Codeowner and Maintainer should also be listed in the [PARTICIPANTS.MD](./PARTICIPANTS.MD) file in the Governance repository root directory.
 Each Sub Project lead repository should have a license file, a GOVERNANCE.MD file (pointing to the Governance repository) and subdirectories /documentation/API_documentation, /documentation/MeetingMinutes, /documentation/SupportingDocuments and /code/API_definitions.
-Writing permission to a Sub Project lead repository only codeowners should have.
+Only Codeowners should have write permissions to a Sub Project lead repository.

 A provider implementation repository only must have a CODEOWNERS file, a license file, a GOVERNANCE.MD file (pointing to the Governance repository) and a subdirectory /code/API_code.
-Writing permission to a Sub Project provider implementation repository only codeowners should have.
+Writing permission to a Sub Project provider implementation repository only Codeowners should have.

 For ease of use there are templates for both types of repositories containing all necessary files which can be cloned and adapted.

 Some Sub Projects may have distinct (although sometimes overlapping) sets of Contributors, Codeowners and Maintainers.

 As document standard for documents in the main branch of Sub Projects only Markdown format shall be used.
-Only exception are supporting documents, for these other formats like PDF or PPT are allowed (Note: Documents which are meant as base for discussion or to explain change requests are best attached to an issue).
+Only exceptions are supporting documents, for these other formats like PDF or PPT are allowed (Note: Documents which are meant as base for discussion or to explain change requests are best attached to an issue).

 Where a Sub Project has a release process, access and documentation should be such that more than one person can perform a release.
-Releases should be announced on the CAMARA Project mailing list.

 **Working Groups**

 Working Groups are primarily used to facilitate topics of discussion that are in scope for the CAMARA Project but that are short-lived or that span multiple Sub Projects.
-If a subset of Project participants wants to get together and discuss a topic, they can do so with forming a Working Group.
-The Steering Committee decides upon implementing or removing working groups.
+If a subset of Project participants wants to get together and discuss a topic, they can do so by forming a Working Group.
+The Technical Steering Committee (TSC) decides upon implementing or removing working groups.

 All Working Groups are documented in one GitHub repository “WorkingGroups” with a subfolder for each Working Group.
 Each Working Group must have a README.MD file (with a description of the working group) and a WG_PARTICIPANTS.MD file with the Working Group participants.

 **Repositories**

 As mentioned before the contributions to the Sub Projects were documented in the respective GitHub repositories of the Sub Projects, and the contributions to Working Groups were documented in the GitHub repository “WorkingGroups”.
-All contributions beyond that, esp. contributions to the Project itself or the the Steering Committee are documented in the GitHub repository “Governance”.
+All contributions beyond that, esp. contributions to the Project itself or the the TSC are documented in the GitHub repository “Governance”.

 **Changes and contributions to CAMARA**

 In the Project the “Fork and pull model” is used.
 Changes and contributions to CAMARA shall follow this process:
 ![PR_Approval_Process](/documentation/images/PR_Approval_Process.png)

 1 All changes / contributions shall start with an issue to which initial documents, API definitions or code can be attached.
-The issue should be discussed in the Sub Project community before to work out the best form of action.
+The issue should be discussed in the Sub Project community before working out the best form of action.
 By means of the issue the traceability of the contributions to CAMARA is also ensured.
-In addition as general rule there shall be no (later) pull request without a reference to an issue (except minor corrections, to be label as “minor”).
+In addition as general rule there shall be no (later) pull request without a reference to an issue (except minor corrections, to be labeled as “minor”).

 2 Either the issue creator or one of the Sub Project Maintainers then shall assign the issue to one of the Contributors of the Sub Project.

 3 This Contributor shall create a fork (if necessary), shall create a new branch, and shall copy the branch link into the issue.
 For the naming of the branch a clear and concrete description shall be used.

 Now they can work on the solution and add commits to the branch.
-If they are done with the work the Contributor shall create a pull request, refer the addressed issue(s) in the pull request description (and vice versa) and add the commits to the pull request.
+If they are done with the work the Contributor shall create a pull request, refer to the addressed issue(s) in the pull request description (and vice versa) and add the commits to the pull request.
 For the naming of the pull request a clear and concrete description shall be used.

 4 The Contributor now shall invite other Sub Project Contributors to review the pull request.
-The Contributor shall invite at least 2 Maintainers from different companies and all Codeowners of the Sub Project (lead repository or provider implementation repository).
+The Contributor shall invite at least 2 Maintainers, ideally from different companies and all Codeowners of the Sub Project (lead repository or provider implementation repository).
 As default all Maintainers and all Codeowners (of the lead repository or of the provider implementation repository) shall be invited as reviewers.
 Only the initial Contributor should edit a pull request in review (the Contributor is responsible to react on comments) or allow other Contributors explicitly to commit into the pull request.

 5 The pull request shall be approved by all Contributors included in the review within a 2 weeks period.
 If a Contributor doesn't perform a review within that time frame the Contributor automatically accepts the pull request.
 For conflicting cases rules will be defined later.
 A two days cool off period after the approval shall be kept.
 A pull request review in certain cases might lead to a pull request not being approved.
 In this case, the Codeowner shall close the pull request (and the branch, and the issue) with the appropriate comments and the contribution shall not get merged into the main branch.

 6 Finally one of the Codeowners of the Sub Project (lead repository or provider implementation repository) shall merge the pull request into the main branch.
 By that the Codeowner closes the pull request.
 The Codeowner also shall close the branch and the issue (if not already automatically done).
-Deliverables of the Sub Project are all artefacts in the main branch.
+Deliverables of the Sub Project are all artifacts in the main branch.

 More details can be found in the [CONTRIBUTING.MD](https://github.com/camaraproject/Governance/blob/main/CONTRIBUTING.md).

 **API onboarding and management in CAMARA**

-The API onboarding and management in CAMARA is descriped in [API-onboarding.md](./documentation/API-onboarding.md).
+The API onboarding and management in CAMARA is described in [API-onboarding.md](./documentation/API-onboarding.md).

+**Release management**

+Each Sub Project shall have a release management.
+The release cadence shall be determined by the TSC and on a regularly published schedule.
+Milestones shall be set up within each Sub Project to ensure the ability of each Sub Project to meet the release schedule as defined by the TSC.

+Goal is that all Sub Projects updated are released at the same release milestone so that the implementors of the APIs become accustomed to the regular release cadence.

+**Commonalities**

+CAMARA commonalities shall be processed in a Working Group “Commonalities” and one or more Sub Projects.
+The Working Group “Commonalities” works under the supervision of the TSC.
+The scope of the Working Group is to create guidelines, best practices and concept documents relevant for all API families.
+The commonalities Sub Projects shall work e.g. on the development of a common meta model that shall be used as a reference across the rest of the Sub Projects.

+All Sub Projects must comply with the work in the commonalities Working Group and the commonalities Sub Projects.

+**API Backlog**

+The API Backlog Working Group is supervised by the TSC.
+The responsibility of the Working Group is to coordinate and prepare all the material needed to evaluate a new API family.
+The prepared material will be evaluated by TSC to decide if a new Sub Project should be on-boarded in CAMARA.

 **Mailing list**